coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 > Category: development-time information security control
 > Permalink: https://owaspai.org/goto/supplychainmanage/

 Supply chain management: Managing the supply chain to minimize the security risk from externally obtained elements.
-In regular software engineering these elements are source code or software components (e.g. open source).
+In conventional software engineering these elements are source code or software components (e.g. open source).
 The particularities for AI are:
-1. supplied elements can include data and models,
+1. supplied elements can also include data and models,
 2. many of the software components are executed development-time instead of just in production (the runtime of the application),
-3. as explained in the development-time threats, there are new vulnerable assets during AI development: training data and model parameters.
+3. as explained in the development-time threats, there are new vulnerable assets during AI development: training data and model parameters - which can fall victim to software components running development-time.

-Security risks in obtained data or models can arise from accidental mistakes or from manipulations - just like with obtained source code or software components.
+ad.
+1: Security risks in obtained data or models can arise from accidental mistakes or from manipulations - just like with obtained source code or software components.

+ad.
+2: Data engineering and model engineering involve operations on data and models for which often external components are used (e.g. tools such as Notebooks, or other MLOps applications).
+Because AI development has new assets such as the data and model parameters, these components pose a new threat.
+To make matters worse, data scientists also install dependencies on the Notebooks which makes the data and model engineering environment a dangerous attack vector and the classic supply chain guardrails typically don’t scan it.

-The AI supply chain can be complex.
+**The AI supply chain can be complex**.
 Just like with obtained source code or software components, data or models may involve multiple suppliers.
 For example: a model is trained by one vendor and then fine-tuned by another vendor.
 Or: an AI system contains multiple models, one is a model that has been fine-tuned with data from source X, using a base model from vendor A that claims data is used from sources Y and Z, where the data from source Z was labeled by vendor B.
 Because of this supply chain complexity, data and model provenance is a helpful activity.
 The Software Bill Of Materials (SBOM) becomes the AI Bill Of Materials (AIBOM) or Model Bill of Material (MBOM).

-Standard supply chain management includes provenance & pedigree, verifying signatures, using package repositories, frequent patching, and using dependency verification tools.
+Standard supply chain management includes:

-As said, in AI many of the software components are executed development-time, instead of just in production.
-Data engineering and model engineering involve operations on data and models for which often external components are used (e.g. tools such as Notebooks, or other MLOps applications).
-Because AI development has new assets such as the data and model parameters, these components pose a new threat.
-To make matters worse, data scientists also install dependencies on the Notebooks which makes the data and model engineering environment a dangerous attack vector and the classic supply chain guardrails typically don’t scan it.
+- Supplier Verification: Ensuring that all third-party components, including data, models, and software libraries, come from trusted sources.
+Provenance & pedigree are in order.
+This can be achieved through informed supplier selection, supplier audits and requiring attestations of security practices.
+- Traceability and Transparency: Maintaining detailed records of the origin, version, and security posture of all components used in the AI system.
+This aids in quick identification and remediation of vulnerabilities.
+This includes the following tactics:
+  - Using package repositories for software components
+  - Using dependency verification tools that identify supplied components and suggest actions
+- Frequent patching (including data and models)
+- Checking integrity of elements (see [#DEVSECURITY](/goto/devsecurity/))

 See [MITRE ATLAS - ML Supply chain compromise](https://atlas.mitre.org/techniques/AML.T0010).